-\begin{proof} We observe that by \Cref{iMlT} the label of $M(s)$ is $f(s)$ and the chirality of $M(s)$ is decided by the minimum of $f_{\lvert X_{f(s)}[s]}$ in comparison to the minimum of the connected component that $X_{f(s)}[s]$ got divided from at level $f(s)$.
+\begin{proof} We observe that by \Cref{iMLT} the label of $M(s)$ is $f(s)$ and the chirality of $M(s)$ is decided by the minimum of $f_{\lvert X_{f(s)}[s]}$ in comparison to the minimum of the connected component that $X_{f(s)}[s]$ was divided from at level $f(s)$.
 It follows inductively by construction that all nodes of the subtree $T(M(s))$ are induced by critical cells of $X_{f(s)}[s]$ because they are constructed by removing critical edges of $X_{f(s)}[s]$.\\ The isomorphism as rooted binary trees is constructed by the same inductive argument.